huijing/huijing.github.io/_posts/2017-12-04-vertical-typesetting-revisited.md

 ---
 About year ago, I [wrote about the findings]({{ site.url }}/blog/chinese-web-typography/) from an exercise in attempting to typeset Chinese vertically on the web.
 What came out of that was [a bare-bones demo]({{ site.url }}/zh-type) that allowed you to switch between writing modes using the checkbox hack.

-I met Yoav Weiss a little while back and we chatted a little about the [Responsive Images Community Group](http://ricg.io/) because I mentioned how I thought it would be nice if there could be some media query for `writing-mode` with the `picture` element so I didn't have to do some mildly hackish transforms on my images when I switched modes.
-And he suggested I write it up as [an use-case for responsive images](https://github.com/ResponsiveImagesCG/ri-usecases/issues/63).
+I met [Yoav Weiss](https://blog.yoav.ws/) a little while back and we chatted a little about the [Responsive Images Community Group](http://ricg.io/) because I mentioned how I thought it would be nice if there could be some media query for `writing-mode` with the `picture` element so I didn't have to do some mildly hackish transforms on my images when I switched modes.
+And he suggested I write it up as [a use-case for responsive images](https://github.com/ResponsiveImagesCG/ri-usecases/issues/63).

 But when I reopened this demo that I hadn't touched in a year, my face went from <span class="emoji" role="img" tabindex="0" aria-label="face with raised eyebrow">&#x1F928;</span> to <span class="emoji" role="img" tabindex="0" aria-label="face screaming in fear">&#x1F631;</span> to <span class="emoji" role="img" tabindex="0" aria-label="cursing face">&#x1F92C;</span> to <span class="emoji" role="img" tabindex="0" aria-label="weary face">&#x1F629;</span> within the first 5 minutes (what can I say?
 I have an expressive face <span class="emoji" role="img" tabindex="0" aria-label="person shrugging">&#x1F937;</span>).
 So for catharsis, I'm going to write down my play-by-play of trying to figure out who (i.e. browsers) broke what and hopefully how to mitigate it, for now.